 Activity Country of Organization Company Subsidiary NWC GP Inc. General Partner Canada 100% North West Company Holdings Inc. Holding Company Canada 100% The North West Company LP Retailing Canada 100% (less one unit) NWC (U.S.) Holdings Inc. Holding Company United States 100% The North West Company (International) Inc. Retailing United States 100% The North West Finance Company Cooperatie U.A.
-Finance Company Netherlands 99% 1%
+Finance Company Netherlands 99% 1% Roadtown Wholesale Trading Ltd. Retailing British Virgin Islands 76% North Star Air Ltd. Airline Canada 100%

-The investment in jointly controlled entities comprises a 50% interest in a Canadian Arctic shipping company, Transport Nanuk Inc. At January 31, 2017, the Company's share of the net assets of its jointly controlled entity amount to \$9,930 (January 31, 2016 - \$10,119), comprised assets of \$11,137 (January 31, 2016 - \$11,277) and liabilities of \$1,207 (January 31, 2016 - \$1,158).
-During the year ended January 31, 2017 the Company purchased freight handling and shipping services from Transport Nanuk Inc. and its subsidiaries of \$8,217 (January 31, 2016 - \$7,274).
+The investment in joint venture comprises a 50% interest in a Canadian Arctic shipping company, Transport Nanuk Inc. At January 31, 2018, the Company's share of the net assets of its joint venture amount to \$9,294 (January 31, 2017 - \$9,930) comprised assets of \$10,925 (January 31, 2017 - \$11,137) and liabilities of \$1,631 (January 31, 2017 - \$1,207).
+During the year ended January 31, 2018, the Company purchased freight handling and shipping services from Transport Nanuk Inc. and its subsidiaries of \$7,806 (January 31, 2017 - \$8,217).
 The contract terms are based on market rates for these types of services on similar arm's length transactions.

-24. SUBSEQUENT EVENT - BUSINESS ACQUISITION
+24. BUSINESS ACQUISITION

 On February 9, 2017, the Company acquired 76% of the outstanding common shares of Roadtown Wholesale Trading Ltd. (RTW), operating primarily as Riteway Food Markets in the British Virgin Islands (BVI).
-RTW is the leading retailer in BVI with seven retail outlets, two Cash and Carry stores and a significant wholesale operation.
-The purchase price was US\$27,044 consisting of cash consideration of US\$23,997 financed through existing loan facilities and the issuance of 133,944 common shares, in accordance with the form of consideration elected to be received by RTW shareholders.
+RTW is the leading retailer in BVI with eight retail outlets, a Cash and Carry store and a significant wholesale operation.
+Based on the Company's closing share price on that date, the purchase price was \$35,593 (US\$27,044).
+This was comprised of cash consideration of \$31,593 (US\$24,004) financed through existing loan facilities and the issuance of 133,944 common shares, in accordance with the form of consideration elected to be received by RTW shareholders.
+The purchase price allocation based on management's best estimate of the acquisition date fair values of assets acquired and liabilities assumed is as follows: